Child Protection Agreements in Ontario

 - the parent needs to move

-- a parent being unable to care for the child
+- a parent is unable to care for the child

 - the child being old enough to express they wish to change the custody or access arrangement